 - 1. Note the spend to date at Month 6 of £10.6 million, with 50% of the financial year having elapsed; - 2.
-Note the revised Capital Programme of £38.1 million (Table 1) which is to be referred to Cabinet and Council and will include a number of recommended virements as outlined in paragraph 3.5 of the report.
+Agree and refer to Council the revised Capital Programme of £38.1 million (Table 1) which also includes a number of recommended virements as outlined in paragraph 3.5 of the report.